 For those parents who have their heart set on getting an acoustic and you want to buy new, you will be looking at a starting price for an upright piano at about $3000.
-If you are willing to look at used instruments you can get them for much less.
+If you are willing to look at used instruments, you can get them for much less.
 Check Craigslist and Kijiji and also ask family and friends if they have a piano that they aren’t using and might be willing to lend, give, or sell to you.
 If you don’t have a player in the house, a piano can be a bit of a burden for some people, so you never know.

 Parents who have decided on getting a digital should look for an instrument that is as close to the feel of an acoustic as possible.
-To do this you need to get a digital piano that has weighted or at least semi-weighted keys.
-If you are able to get a digital with weighted keys then your kids will be able to transition between an acoustic and a digital much quicker.
-Unfortunately digital instruments with weighted keys are more expensive than those that don’t have weighted keys, but they do come the closest to the feel of an acoustic.
-If you live near a music store it is a good idea to try out a few different models to see what suits your child, as well as getting a feel for how the keys are weighted.
+To do this, you need to get a digital piano that has weighted or at least semi-weighted keys.
+If you are able to get a digital with weighted keys, then your kids will be able to transition between an acoustic and a digital much quicker.
+Unfortunately, digital instruments with weighted keys are more expensive than those that don’t have weighted keys, but they do come the closest to the feel of an acoustic.
+If you live near a music store, it is a good idea to try out a few different models to see what suits your child, as well as getting a feel for how the keys are weighted.

 Any families that are using an acoustic will need to make sure that it has been tuned before starting your lessons.
-You will also need to have stool or bench that are height adjustable.
+You will also need to have a stool or bench that is height adjustable.
 Sitting at the correct height will make it much more comfortable and easy for your child to learn.

 Your child should also know their alphabet (at least from A to G) and be able to tell you which is their right and which is their left side.
-If your child is very young and they don’t know right and left and their alphabet, don’t worry there are a few resources that we will discuss later in the post that are good for very young children.
+If your child is very young and they don’t know right and left and their alphabet, don’t worry, there are a few resources that we will discuss later in the post that is good for very young children.